Fortune 100 client

 Design decision 03

-Adoption was low because engineers didn’t trust the AI or see its impact.
-I redesigned the homepage to prioritize urgent issues, added timelines and comparisons to support better judgment, and built feedback views showing where AI matched real failures.
+I focused on making AI value visible and actionable by prioritizing urgent signals, highlighting outcome-based trends, and tying validated predictions directly into production workflows.
 We also integrated the tool into the plant's hold system, connecting AI actions to real outcomes.
 As a result, usage increased, trust improved, and the tool expanded to 8 plants.

 Key Design Highlights